 Captioning is done phonetically.
 Our realtime captioners listen to what is being said on their audio lines and write what they hear, verbatim.
 There are many words in the English language that sound identical, but when the first letter of the word is capitalized, mean two completely different things.
-The captioner will have to choose between which version of a word to write, the capitalized version or un-capitalized version.
+The captioner will have to choose between which version of a word to write — the capitalized version or un-capitalized version.
 While the audio lines the captioners listen to are slightly ahead of the broadcast audio, in the time it takes to decide which form of the word to write, captions inevitably will fall behind, delaying caption synchronicity.

-Accuracy of the captions will also be affected, as the delay will cause the captioner to fall behind, unintentionally omitting words, phrases, and sentences.
+Accuracy of the captions also will be affected, as the delay will cause the captioner to fall behind, unintentionally omitting words, phrases, and sentences.

 - Names that are also common words.
 Captioners have a dedicated keystroke for “MARK”.
 If they had to write in sentence case, they’d have to decide which to use – Mark (name), Marc (name), or mark (mark on the wall).
 “Mark and Marc made their mark on the company,” would take some serious concentration!